CoderDojoMcDonough/Mentor-Marketing/Plan_Use-LinkedIn-to-find-mentors.md

-# Use LinkedIn to find mentors
+# Use LinkedIn to find CoderDojo mentors

 Finding mentors in a suburban area like Henry County is challenging since there are no established tech communities.
 A good way to find